paulzeitz/paulzeitz.github.io/Momath.md

   * My simulation of [motionscape](momathFiles/motionscape_220314.pde)
 * I have made my "sandbox" in **CoCalc (Sage)** public.
 Here is the [link](https://cocalc.com/share/public_paths/7fdadcbc8c6b6ae9b5af82b34a1a56e4e55c1298).
 Get your own account by going to Cocalc.com, and then you can copy my file and modify it.
 When you go to the link, you get the latest version that I have made.

+<h3> Exhibit Tangents, March  30, 2022 (Blooms and tilings)</h3>

+* **Blooms**  There are a number of nice videos about phyllotaxis and the golden ratio.
+Vi Hart has a nice 3-part series.
+Search for "Doodling in Math: Spirals, Fibonacci, and Being a Plant" and don't forget to find all three parts.
+Another nice website is (https://www.mathsisfun.com/numbers/nature-golden-ratio-fibonacci.html), which includes an applet that shows how different turn angles produce different plant growths.
+There are many videos about John Edmark's work, several   made by the Exploratorium museum in San Francisco.
+For example, (https://www.exploratorium.edu/video/art-john-edmark).
+* **Penrose tiles** There is a huge literature out there, but the best start is Martin Gardner's essays which can be found in chapters 1 and 2 of his book, *Penrose Tiles to Trapdoor Ciphers*.
+A good website is (http://www.scienceu.com/geometry/articles/tiling/penrose.html) (make sure to find all the pages, not just the introduction), and an excellent website for constructing your own random tilings is (https://misc.0o0o.org/penrose/).

 For more information, please contact Paul Zeitz, zeitzp (at) usfca . edu